 Enrollment in the School is open to any child who is qualified under the laws of New York for admission to a public school in compliance with State law that provides that admission of students cannot be limited on the basis of intellectual ability, measures of achievement or aptitude, athletic ability, disability, race, creed, gender, national origin, religion, or ancestry; provided, however, that nothing shall prevent the establishment of a single-sex charter school or a charter school designed to provide expanded learning opportunities for students at-risk of academic failure.
 The charter school must demonstrate good faith efforts to attract and retain a comparable or greater enrollment of students with disabilities and limited English proficient students when compared to the enrollment figures for such students in the school district in which the charter school is located.
 New York law requires that charter schools enroll each eligible student who submits a timely application by the first day of April each year, unless the number of applications exceeds the capacity of the grade level or facility.
-In such cases, students must be accepted from among applicants by a random selection process, provided that an enrollment preference will be provided to pupils returning to the charter school is located and siblings of pupils already enrolled in the charter school.
+In such cases, students must be accepted from among applicants by a random selection process, provided that an enrollment preference will be provided to pupils returning to the charter school in the second or any subsequent year of operation and pupils residing in the school district in which the charter school is located and siblings of pupils already enrolled in the charter school.
 Effective as of the 2016/17 school year, an amendment to the New York State Education Law permits charter schools on an optional basis to provide for the children of employees certain enrollment preference limited to 15% of the charter school's total enrollment.
 See "APPENDIX A - SUMMARY OF CERTAIN PROVISIONS OF NEW YORK CHARTER SCHOOL LAW -Admission; Enrollment; Students."